bokkypoobah/TokenTrader/README.md

 ## Outstanding Actions

-* Complete my testing
+* Complete my testing.

-* Document usage
+* Document usage of the contracts on the [Wiki](https://github.com/bokkypoobah/TokenTrader/wiki).

-* Deploy on Mainnet, announce the bounty program
+* Deploy on Mainnet, announce the bounty program.

-* Rewrite https://cryptoderivatives.market to use the new contracts
+* Rewrite https://cryptoderivatives.market to use the new contracts.

-* Rewrite https://github.com/bokkypoobah/FindGNTTokenTrader to list the new contracts
+* Rewrite https://github.com/bokkypoobah/FindGNTTokenTrader to list the new contracts.

 <br />